vacobuilt/jira-cleanup/design_decisions.md

 Error parsing LLM response: Invalid control character at: line 7 column 56 (char 432)
 ```

-We implemented a more robust solution with two components:
+We implemented a more robust solution with several components:

 1. **Improved LLM Prompting**: Updated the system prompt to explicitly instruct the LLM on proper JSON formatting:
    ```python